Software

 Elicitation for survival analysis with delayed treatment effects

-Salsbury, J. A., Oakley J. E, Julious, S. A, Hampson, L. V. (2023) Assurance methods for designing a clinical trial with a delayed treatment effect
+Salsbury, J. A., Oakley J. E, Julious, S. A, Hampson, L. V. (2024).
+Statistics in Medicine.
+Assurance methods for designing a clinical trial with a delayed treatment effect.

 Eliciting proper priors for heterogeneity in random-effects meta analysis